arun1111j/Ex_9_Calculator/README.md

-## Ex.No:9 Develop a simple calculator using android studio.
+a## Ex.No:9 Develop a simple calculator using android studio.
 ## AIM:
 To develop a program to develop a simple calculator in Android Studio.